Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 Guidelines for case documentation

-Key point: Case documentation of DV is an important procedure.
+Key point: Case documentation of domestic violence is an important procedure.
 The professionals may need previously documented information in the dynamic risk assessment and management process.
-Standardized risk assessment tools support frontline responders’ work in documenting the case.
+Standardised risk assessment tools support frontline responders’ work in documenting the case.

 In the tables below we present the basic guidelines for the case documentation.